premmkrishna/design-patterns/src/main/java/com/gangoffour/patterns/behavioral/iterator/README.md

 * Template Pattern
 * Visitor Pattern

-### Uses:
+### Use:
 The Iterator provides ways to access elements of an aggregate object sequentially without exposing the underlying structure of the object.

+## Merits
-The client code isn’t coupled to concrete classes because it works with collections and iterators only through interfaces.
+* The client code isn’t coupled to concrete classes because it works with collections and iterators only through interfaces.
 * To access an aggregate object’s contents without exposing its internal representation.
 * To support multiple traversals of aggregate objects.
 * You can iterate over the same collection in parallel because each iterator object contains its own iteration state.